 There are 5 types of programs offered in Irvine, California: inpatient rehab, outpatient rehab, mixed treatments, sober living, and counseling.

-Inpatient rehab offers you treatment from drug abuse on a round-the-clock basis.
+Inpatient rehab offers you treatment for drug abuse on a round-the-clock basis.
 You’ll live in a facility for the duration of your treatment and you’ll get medical care while you withdraw and clear your system from drugs.

 Some drugs can be incredibly dangerous to go cold turkey on, or withdraw from on your own; the symptoms can even be fatal.
 If you have a serious addiction to a substance such as benzodiazepines, we strongly suggest inpatient rehab so doctors can monitor your health as you get off the drug.
 They can even prescribe you medications to help wean you from your addiction and minimize withdrawal symptoms.

 Some facilities even have extra resources to help your life get back on track, such as college and career guidance.
-With assistance in all areas regarding drug abuse recovery, you’ll have the best chances at success.
+With assistance in all areas regarding drug abuse recovery, you’ll have the best chances of success.

 For those who can’t afford to go to inpatient rehab, the more affordable option is outpatient treatment.
 Not only does it cost less, but it’s also less disruptive to your normal life.
-This means you won’t have to take off much work or school, or have to arrange for childcare to receive treatment for your addiction.
+This means you won’t have to take off much work or school or have to arrange for childcare to receive treatment for your addiction.

 This type of rehab is recommended for people who have milder addictions and have a good home environment.
 If your addiction is serious and/or your home environment is full of drugs, you’ll have a better chance at sobriety if you go to inpatient rehab instead.
 Trying to recover while you’re in an unhealthy environment can result in relapse.